Knauch/Udemy-app2/README.md

 useDispatch - hook that getting the functions from store components needed when you add useEfect  hook to other componnet where you want redux tore stuf to be loaded

+in the .reducer components we have simple code - data that you get from API in the .selector - you transform the data into what you want to get

+writing a MIDLEWARE - is a 3 level function for example

+const loggerMiddleware = (store) => (next) => (action) => {
+    //if no action type just return next action if(!action.type){
+        return next(action);
+    };

+    //getting curent status on stuff
+    console.log('type', action.type)
+    console.log('payload', action.payload)
+    console.log('curentState', store.getState())

+    //geting updating status on stuff, through running all reducers in store in order one by one because 'next' next(action);
+    console.log('next state', store.getState())
+}